Modular sheaves on hyperk\"ahler varieties: Basic modular sheaves on the Hilbert square of an elliptic

-If $x_1\not=x_2$, then~\eqref{tuttinulli} holds for $p=0$ by Proposition~\ref{semgen}.
-If $x_1=x_2=x$, and $x$ is a regular value of the elliptic fibration, then~\eqref{tuttinulli} holds for $p=0$ by Proposition~\ref{sempdueix}.
-This proves that~\eqref{tuttinulli} holds for all $(x_1+x_2)\in(\PP^2\setminus B)$.
-Then~\eqref{imdirzero} follows by Proposition 2.26 in~\cite{mukvb}, because $B$ is a finite set. \end{proof} \begin{proof}[Proof of Item~(2) of Proposition~\ref{acca20}] Suppose that there exists $x_1+x_2\in\PP^2$ such that the restriction of $\cF[2]^{\pm}$ to $\pi^{-1}(x_1+x_2)$ is not simple.
-Then $x_1+x_2=2x$, where $x$ is a critical value of the elliptic fibration.
-It follows (since the fibers of $\pi$ are surfaces) that $R^2\pi_{*}End^0 \cF[2]^{\pm}$ is a non zero Artinian sheaf.
-By the By the Leray spectral sequence for $\pi$ it follows that $H^2(S^{[2]},\cF[2]^{\pm})\not=0$.
-This contradicts Proposition~\ref{acca20}. \end{proof}
+(See Proposition 2.26 in~\cite{mukvb}.)
+Now suppose that there exist $x_1+x_2\in\PP^2$ such that the restriction of $\cF[2]^{\pm}$ to $\pi^{-1}(x_1+x_2)$ is not simple.
+As shown above such points are contained in the finite set $B$, and hence it follows (since the fibers of $\pi$ are surfaces) that $R^2\pi_{*}End^0 (\cF[2]^{\pm})$ is a non zero Artinian sheaf.
+By the Leray spectral sequence for $\pi$, and the vanishing in~\eqref{imdirzero}, it follows that $H^2(S^{[2]},End^0 (\cF[2]^{\pm}))\not=0$.
+This contradicts Proposition~\ref{prp:seirigido}. \end{proof}